raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Closing Inactive DSO Sessions

-When a connection's inactivity timeout is reached the client MUST begin closing the idle connection, but a client is NOT REQUIRED to keep an idle connection open until the inactivity timeout is reached.
+When a connection's inactivity timeout is reached the client MUST begin closing the idle connection, but a client is not required to keep an idle connection open until the inactivity timeout is reached.
 A client MAY close a DSO Session at any time, at the client's discretion.
 If a client determines that it has no current or reasonably